mucsci-students/2023sp-420-MediaTek/README.md

 ## Test File

 To run the test file, navigate to the test folder with
+  WINDOWS:
    ```sh
    cd path\to\folder\2023sp-420-MediaTek\test
    ```
 then run the command
+  WINDOWS:
    ```sh
    py unittest.py
    ```